MaelTeyssedre/MaelTeyssedre/README.md

 # 💫 About Me:
-🔭 I’m currently working on the SmartHears project : a mobile app dealing with IA to improve hearing aids<br>🌱 I’m currently learning Rust<br>📫 How to reach me maelteyssedre@gmail.com / +33.6.61.52.04.16 / +1 (650) 686-8021
+🔭 I’m currently working on the SmartHears project : a mobile app dealing with IA to improve hearing aids<br>🌱 I’m currently learning Rust<br>📫 How to reach me maelteyssedre@gmail.com / +33.6.61.52.04.16 / +1 (650) 686-8021 / Social media below

 ## 🌐 Socials: